aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/object_detection_pkg/README.md

 ## Installation

+Follow this procedure for installation.

 ### Prerequisites

-The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the Follow the Leader(FTL) sample project.
-More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
+The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the Follow the Leader (FTL) sample project.
+For more details about the preinstalled set of packages and libraries on the DeepRacer device, and for instructions for installing the required build systems, see [Getting Started with DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).

-The object_detection_pkg specifically depends on the following ROS2 packages as build and execute dependencies:
+The `object_detection_pkg` specifically depends on the following ROS2 packages as build and execute dependencies:

-1. *deepracer_interfaces_pkg* - This packages contains the custom message and service type definitions used across the AWS DeepRacer core application, modified to support Follow the Leader(FTL) sample project.
+1. *deepracer_interfaces_pkg*: This package contains the custom message and service type definitions used across the AWS DeepRacer core application, modified to support Follow the Leader (FTL) sample project.

-The following are the additional software and hardware requirements to get the object_detection_node to work on the AWS DeepRacer device.
+The following are the additional software and hardware requirements to get the `object_detection_node` to work on the AWS DeepRacer device.

-1. **Download and Optimize the object detection model:** Follow the [instructions](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object detection model and copy it to required location on the AWS DeepRacer device.
+1. **Download and optimize the object-detection model:** Follow the [instructions](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object-detection model and copy it to the required location on the AWS DeepRacer device.

-1. **Setup Intel Neural Compute Stick 2 (optional):** The object_detection_node provides functionality to offload the inference to a Intel Neural Compute Stick 2 connected to the AWS DeepRacer device.
-This is an optional setting that is included to enhance the inference performance of the object detection model.
-More details about running Inference on the Movidius NCS (Neural Compute Stick) with OpenVINO™ toolkit can be found here: https://www.youtube.com/watch?v=XPvMrGobe7I
+1. **Set up the Intel Neural Compute Stick 2 (optional):** The `object_detection_node` provides functionality to offload the inference to a Intel Neural Compute Stick 2 connected to the AWS DeepRacer device.
+This is an optional setting that enhances the inference performance of the object-detection model.
+For more details about running inference on the Movidius NCS (Neural Compute Stick) with OpenVINO™ toolkit, see [this video](https://www.youtube.com/watch?v=XPvMrGobe7I).

-    Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, and open up a terminal and run the following commands as root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device:
+Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, open a terminal, and run the following commands as the root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device:

-    1. Switch to root user:
+1. Switch to the root user:

             sudo su

-    1. Navigate to the OpenVino installation directory:
+2. Navigate to the OpenVino installation directory:

             cd /opt/intel/openvino_2021/install_dependencies

-    1. Set the environment variables required to run Intel OpenVino scripts:
+3. Set the environment variables required to run the Intel OpenVino scripts:

             source /opt/intel/openvino_2021/bin/setupvars.sh

-    1. Run the dependency installation script for Intel Neural Compute Stick:
+4. Run the dependency installation script for the Intel Neural Compute Stick:

             ./install_NCS_udev_rules.sh

-## Downloading and Building
+## Downloading and building

-Open up a terminal on the DeepRacer device and run the following commands as root user.
+Open a terminal on the DeepRacer device and run the following commands as the root user.

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS2 installation:

         sudo su